-3.1 HEALTH AND SAFETY AT WORK ACT 2016
+3.1 HEALTH AND SAFETY AT WORK ACT 2015

-- All practicable steps must be taken to ensure safety of workers and others. - Everyone involved in the work is responsible for ensuring safety. - Most controls relating to use of VTA's in the workplace have been moved from HSNO and are now managed under the HSW Act and regulations.
+- All practicable steps must be taken to ensure safety of workers and others. - Everyone involved in the work is responsible for ensuring safety. - Most controls relating to use of VTA's in the workplace are managed under the HSW Act and regulations.

 Working Safer is aimed at reducing New Zealand's workplace injury and death toll by 25 per cent by 2020.
 The Act's key emphasis is on everyone in the workplace being responsible for health and safety.
-The new Act is administered by WorkSafe.
+The Act is administered by WorkSafe.